 Ischemic heart disease remains the leading cause of death in Canada and worldwide.
 Modern medical management has improved the prognosis of patients after a myocardial infarction (MI), commonly known as a heart attack, but existing therapies are largely aimed at slowing disease progression rather than restoring lost contractile function.
 Transplantation of cardiomyocytes (heart muscle cells) produced from human pluripotent stem cells (hPSCs) offers a potential new therapy that could, for the first time, remuscularize and repair the heart.

-The heart beat is initiated and regulated by specialized group of cardiomyocytes known as pacemaker cells.
-Failure of these pacemakers due to age or disease can result in life threatening irregular or slow heartbeat.
-The current treatment option for these conditions is the implantation of an electronic pacemaker device that is takes over control of activating the heartbeat.
-Although effective, these devices have a number of disadvantages including the need for recurrent battery replacement, a risk of lead infections, a lack of communication with the autonomous nervous system and a lack of adaption to growth in paediatric patients.
-Transplantation of pluripotent stem cell-derived pacemakers cells could overcome these disadvantages and represent an attractive future therapy for patients with pacemaker dysfunction.
+The heartbeat is initiated and regulated by specialized group of cardiomyocytes known as pacemaker cells.
+Failure of these pacemakers due to either age or disease can result in life threatening irregular or slow heart rhythm.
+The current treatment option for these conditions is the implantation of an electronic pacemaker device that takes over control of activating the heartbeat.
+Although effective, these devices have a number of disadvantages including the need for periodic battery replacement, a risk of lead infections, a lack of communication with the autonomous nervous system and a lack of adaption to growth in paediatric patients.
+Transplantation of pluripotent stem cell-derived pacemaker cells could overcome these disadvantages and present an attractive future therapy for patients with pacemaker dysfunction.